ZRiddle/PokeAlertsOnboarding/README.md

 Once invited, you will recieve an email from Slack

-## Quick Guide

-1. From email, click "Join Team"
-2. Create Slack account + password for PokeAlerts
-3. Download the Slack app
-4. Sign into PokeAlerts.slack.com with your email + password made in step 2
-5. Search and join channels near you

 ## Detailed Guide (with pics)

 ### Part 1 - Create Account